Myriadweb/tfk/README.md

 # Teammate for Kids

 ## Prerequisites
-Have node 18.4.0 or higher installed.
-Even better, install nvm and it will switch to the rigth nodev version when you enter the folder.
+Have node 16 (LTS) installed.
+Even better, install nvm and it will switch to the right node version when you enter the folder.

 ## Install